MetaHG/Reddit-opinions-polarization/README.md

 Finally, we might use additional NLP databases based on the metrics used to analyze the text but this will be decided in the second Milestone.

-## A list of internal milestones up until project milestone 2
+## Internal Milestone until Milestone 2

 1. Study different metrics and find a suitable measure of divisiveness.
 These metrics can either be direct (e.g. reddit’s “controversial” score) or indirect (measuring vulgarity, lack of respect, etc…).
 2. Early results of sentiment analysis on reddit comments (NLP).